bowmanjeffs/paprica/README.md

 ###Please go to [releases](https://github.com/bowmanjeffs/paprica/releases) to find the last stable release for download.

 ###If you'd like to try paprica without needing to download the dependencies we've created a Virtualbox appliance [here](http://www.polarmicrobes.org/extras/paprica-demo.ova).
 You will need to download the (free) Oracle Virtualbox software and then import the appliance.
+The appliance isn't updated every time we make an improvement to paprica, so you'll probably want to re-clone the Github repository once you've got the VB up and running.

 #paprica
 ###PAthway PRediction by phylogenetIC plAcement